MIPPL/nephele-org-website/public/content/staking/withdrawals/index.md

 #### Checking an account for withdrawals {#checking-an-account-for-withdrawals}

-While a proposer is sweeping through validators for possible withdrawals, each validator being checked is evaluated against a short series of questions to determine if a withdrawal should be triggered, and if so, how much ETH should be withdrawn.
+While a proposer is sweeping through validators for possible withdrawals, each validator being checked is evaluated against a short series of questions to determine if a withdrawal should be triggered, and if so, how much NEPH should be withdrawn.

 1. **Has a withdrawal address been provided?** If no withdrawal address has been provided, the account is skipped and no withdrawal initiated.
 2. **Is the validator exited and withdrawable?** If the validator has fully exited, and we have reached the epoch where their account is considered to be "withdrawable", then a full withdrawal will be processed.
 This will transfer the entire remaining balance to the withdrawal address.